sabrinawjo/Music_ML/README.md

 Visualizations are built with Tableau and present the average values of the song attributes and the top genre labels in each cluster.
 ![](Main/static/TreeMap_chart.png)
 ![](Main/static/Cluster0_genres.png)

+## Song Recommendation Application

+Using the API v2.0 above, our application can be used to search for a song by name and artist to return the ML cluster assignment for that song and a list of randomly selected songs from the same ML cluster as suggested related tracks.
+If you aren't sure which artist wrote the version of the song you're thinking of, you can search for just the song title and a list of artists will appear who have made a song with that name.
+If you have the name and artist filled out, you can continue clicking submit to generate a new list of suggested songs.
+When the song is found via the API, a bubble chart of the popular cluster genres will appear below the list of songs.

 ## Observations
 The K-Means clustering does a great job of handling tracks that include a lot of spoken word/speech, as shown by the groupings into Cluster 5.
 These tracks appear to be from audiobooks or radio plays and are consistenly labeled as having a high speech content, low instrumental content.
 Clusters 7 and 9 are grouped nicely; these clusters include instrumental pieces with low valence (sadder songs, Cluster 7) and instrumental pieces with higher valence (happier songs, Cluster 9).
 Cluster 7 includes orchestra and opera genres, while Cluster 9 includes the more upbeat swing, jazz, and big band genres.